This page was last reviewed on January 15, 2021.

 The Committee may also make recommendation to Village staff on Village facilities, service provision, and other matters upon request.
 View the Committee’s complete terms of reference.

-Meetings are held at 6:30 pm in Council Chambers, 2675 Dunsmuir Avenue, next to the Fire Hall.
+Meetings are typically held every second month on the third Tuesday at 10:30 am in Council Chambers, 2675 Dunsmuir Avenue, next to the Fire Hall.